opf/openproject/docs/bim-guide/revit-add-in/README.md

-## How to uninstall the OpenProject Revit AddIn?
+## How to uninstall the OpenProject Revit add-in?

 To remove the **OpenProject Revit AddIn** remove the AddIn like any other AddIn from Revit.
 First close any running instance of Revit.
 Then you'll have to enter the directory `C:\ProgramData\Autodesk\Revit\Addins\<REVIT_VERSION>`.
 There you must delete the file `OpenProject.Revit.addin` and the folder `OpenProject.Revit`.
 After a restart of Revit, the **OpenProject Revit AddIn** is no longer available.